CHALK PAINT CHARISMA

 What I did was buy a quart of Valspar Signature Paint & Primer Flat Wall Paint ($15), and used it on the filing cabinet.
 One coat covered all the problem spotting, but I used two applications to play it safe.
 And it works fine.
 The brushed-on look gives the final product a certain bit of character and textural patina.

-I kept the natural lacquered finish on the long desk top as is to add a bit of contrast to the grey paint chalk-style finish of the modular desk units underneath.
+I kept the natural lacquered coating on the long desk top that had already been applied as part of the original finish.
+I did this to add a bit of contrast to the grey painted chalk-style finish of the modular desk units underneath.
 To complete the final touch on those pieces, I coated the units with Minwax Polycrylic Water Based Clear finish to seal the paint for furniture-style usage protection.
 It does not leave the tiny bubbles and rough feel that oil based coatings do.
 And it gives the overall end product a satin sheen appearance.

 Chalk Paint needs to be sealed with either wax or a clear coat application as described above.
 The trouble with the wax is that you have to keep applying it periodically to protect the piece of furniture.
-With the Polycrylic product, one application does it.
+With the Polycrylic product, one or two applications does it.

 What I Do Now